HigherOrderCO/Kind/base/Lit/Litereum.md

 Bitcoin with a stateful scripting language that allowed arbitrary transactions to be settled without third parties.
 Due to its experimental nature, Ethereum grew incresingly complex, leading to security issues and an asymmetry of power between developers and users.
-Litereum is a massive simplification and clean-up of the concept, which trades scalability and cutting-edge features for sheer simplicity and code qualited.
+Litereum is a massive simplification of the concept, which trades scalability and cutting-edge features for sheer simplicity and code quality.
 Designed to be final and never require updates, Litereum eliminates the core developer class, giving birth to a minimal decentralized computer that is inherently secure and truly apolitical.

 Design
 ------